Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/minigame-spot-configured-done.md

 ## Description

-This use case verifies that loading the minigame and player data for a configurated minigame from the backend works as intended.
-Furthermore, player specific data like the highscore and the status of the minigame needs to be loaded.
-All that info has to be stored in the minigame object.
+This test walks the user through the procedure necessary to start a minigame.
+Specifically, it tests that minigame spots are colored correctly and that a popup is shown before the minigame can be started.

 ## Precondition

-The minigame object is configured in the overworld (world and index are set) and the needed data exists in the backend.
+The minigame (spot) is configured in the overworld and its backend.
 The game is started and the backend runs.
+Optionally, the backend already has statistics for this minigame and player.

 ## Postcondition

-The minigame object is set up according to the data in the data base.
+Nothing changed for the backend.

 ## Typical procedure

-1. The tester walks to the minigame spot.
+1. Walk to the minigame spot
-2. The minigame spot is displayed and has a blue color.
+2. The minigame spot is displayed
-3. The tester walks into the minigame spot.
+3. The minigame spot is colored blue
+4. Walk **in**to the minigame spot
-4. The minigame overview panel opens.
+4. The minigame overview panel opens
-5. The displayed minigame and player specific highscore are correct as set in the backend.
+5. The displayed minigame and player specific highscore are the ones stored in the backend

 ## Alternative procedures